renpy/renpy/sphinx/source/mouse.rst

 Every key can have an optional ``pressed_`` prefix, which indicates the cursor to use when the mouse is pressed.
-For instance, ``pressed_button`` is used when the user clicks on a button; however, for a ``pressed_`` variant to be used, the corresponding standard variant must be defined.
-In other words, if you define ``pressed_button``, you must also define ``button``.
+For instance, ``pressed_button`` is used when the user clicks on a button.
 To define a default pressed cursor style, use ``pressed_default`` key.
 It is used when no other pressed cursor is defined.

 For example::